Quick Cooking Fixes for Culinary Calamities

 You’ve Run Out Of…

 A recipe calls for superfine sugar, and you only have plain old granulated sugar.
-You can make extra-fine granulated sugar by whirling granulated sugar in a food processor until it is finely ground, about two minutes.
+You can make extra-fine granulated sugar by whirling granulated sugar in a food processor until it is finely ground, for about 2 minutes.
 Superfine sugar dissolves more rapidly in cold liquids than regular sugar, which is helpful in drinks such as lemonade and iced tea.

 You’re in the middle of making a berry pie, only to discover you didn’t pick/buy enough berries.
 One (very yummy) solution is to mix up a package of vanilla pudding and add it to the pie in layers alternating with berries.
-Another (also yummy) solution is to mix the pudding and berries together, and top the pie with meringue instead of a crust.
+Another (also yummy) solution is to mix the pudding and berries together and top the pie with meringue instead of a crust.

 In the Midst of Baking…